Spreading in Integrable and Non--integrable Many--body Systems

 \section{Abstract}

 We consider a finite, closed and selfbound many--body system in which a collective degree of freedom is excited.
-The redistribution of energy and momentum into the non--collective degrees of freedom is referred to as spreading.
-Thus, spreading closely relates to thermalization.
-We carry out numerical simulations to show that spreading can be present and absent in integrable systems.
-Consequently, non--integrability is not a necessary condition for spreading.
-We identify subtle features which determine the onset of spreading.
-We also compare with a non--integrable case.
+The redistribution of energy and momentum into a finite number of the non--collective degrees of freedom is referred to as spreading as opposed to damping in open systems.
+Spreading closely relates to thermalization, but while thermalization requires non--integrability, spreading can also present in integrable systems.
+We identify subtle features which determine the onset of spreading in an integrable model and compare the result with a non--integrable case.

 \keywords{many--body systems, collective modes, spreading, integrability}